Automattic/regenerate-thumbnails/README.md

 I personally use Photon on my own website.

-*Disclaimer: I work for Automattic but I would recommend this even if I didn't.*
+*Disclaimer: I work for Automattic but I would recommend Photon even if I didn't.*